danny8376/3ds_essential_dumper/README.md

 you can press Y/B to cancel it, or any other button to continue dumping.

 ## To-Do List / Roadmap
-There're no space left in ITCM, so we need to somehow shrink things to be able to fit anything more below :(
+There're not much space left in ITCM, so we need to somehow shrink things to be able to fit anything more below :(
 * setupKeyslots on init
   - seems to be required if booting directly from ntrboot?